-The nucleus of the rare-book collection has been provided by Dr. John H. McNeely, a member of the History faculty whose special interest is in Mexico and the Southwest.
+The nucleus of the rare-book collection has been provided by Dr. John H. McNeely, a member of the History faculty whose special interest is in

+Mexico and the Southwest.
 The collection named for him has been augmented by gifts from other friends of the College.
 Commonwealth Foundation has made contributions for the purchase of research materials in the Liberal Arts, and further acquisitions have come from the College Excellence Fund.

-Inter-library loan arrangements are in effect with other university and state libraries, the Library of Congress and the Bibliographical Center for Research in Denver.
+Inter-library loan arrangements are in effect with other university and state libraries and with the Library of Congress.
+The institution holds a membership in the Bibliographical Center for Research in Denver.